zeinabfarag-zz/TriviaGame/README.md

 ## Overview

 A timed trivia game built with jQuery and bootstrap.

-## Description

 User has limited time to answer trivia questions.
 If time runs out or user answers incorrectly, the game is over.

 ## Technologies Used